wheresrhys/fetch-mock/docs/_usage/configuration.md

 parametersBlockTitle: Options
 parameters:
   - name: sendAsJson
     content: Convert objects into JSON before delivering as stub reponses.
-Can be useful to set to `false` globally if e.g. dealing with a lot of array buffers
+Can be useful to set to `false` globally if e.g. dealing with a lot of array buffers.
+If `true`, will also add a `content-type: application/json` header

 content_markdown: |-
-  Many of the options above can be set for individual calls to `.mock(matcher, response, options)` by setting as properties on the third parameter, `options`
+  Many of the options above can be overridden for individual calls to `.mock(matcher, response, options)` by setting as properties on the third parameter, `options`
   {: .info}

   When using non standard fetch (e.g. a ponyfill, or aversion of `node-fetch` other than the one bundled with `fetch-mock`) or an alternative Promise implementation, this will configure fetch-mock to use your chosen implementations.